 The Authority's Finance Committee oversees the Authority's annual budget, investments, capital plans, accounts receivable, debt and other financial matters of the Authority.
-There was a total of six Finance Committee meetings, including two joint Finance Committee-Audit Committee meetings, conducted via video conference in 2020.
+In 2021, there was a total of five Finance Committee meetings, including one joint Finance Committee-Audit Committee meeting.